Alsafy01/Full-Subtractor-Circuit/README.md

 |     B    |    -6   |  1110 |

 ###  Check if numbers are same signs or different signs
-using the same FS circuit one the two signs bits we will can get three infos [different, Borrow, XNOR] usually we in that case we use the (different & borrow) bits to figure out which is positve and which is negative but the no garbge design serves us with the ( XNOR ) bit which negligent the Borrow in bit and results only about the to numbers bits. that can compress the checked bits in more genral problem with Borrow in
+using the same FS circuit one the two signs bits we will can get three info [different, Borrow, XNOR] usually we in that case we use the (different & borrow) bits to figure out which is positve and which is negative but the no garbge design serves us with the ( XNOR ) bit which negligent the Borrow in bit and results only about the to numbers bits. that can compress the checked bits in more genral problem with Borrow in